morganbengtsson/dungeon/report/report.rst

 Room
 ====

 The room is the most advanced and most configurable entity.
 Meaning that it can change much in appearance depending on what values are used to create it.
 The main values are its *size* in two dimensions and the room *type*.
-The simplex_int_ function is used to initialize both, with position as input.
+The simplex_range_ function is used to initialize both, with position as input.
 The input position is scaled a bit for the second *size* dimension, to not get square rooms.

 The *type* value determines wich set of models to use when creating the room.
 There are three sets, one with stone material one with metal material and won with wood material.
 There are several models that builds a room such as floor and edge models.
 Some of the edge variations are shown in the `room edges`_ figure.